Michigan does not:

 - Require law enforcement to remove firearms at the scene of a domestic violence incident.

-Michigan gives courts discretion to prohibit the purchase or possession of firearms by a person subject to a personal protection order.1
+Michigan gives courts discretion to prohibit the purchase or possession of firearms by a person subject to a personal protection order.2

-In addition, Michigan law prevents any person subject to a domestic violence protective order or protective order against stalking from obtaining a handgun purchase license.4
+In addition, effective in early 2024, Michigan law prevents any person subject to a domestic violence protective order or protective order against stalking from obtaining a firearm purchase license.5

 Note that federal law prohibits all people subject to domestic violence protective orders issued after notice and a hearing from purchasing or possessing all firearms.